digital twins

 Product or asset twinning

 The replica of the entire product reveals how individual components work together under various conditions and what can be done to achieve better performance and reliability.
-Digital twinning also can be used to design new technical solutions — instead of creating multiple prototypes.
+Digital twinning can also be used to design new technical solutions instead of creating multiple prototypes.
 This shortens development time and allows for faster iterations.

 Process and production twinning